LivelyIE/web/tasks/markdown/T_MaxMonthlyPayments.md

 * **Rent Payments** - Note that lenders may not be able to factor in rent paid in cash without a receipt.
 * **Disposable Income** - The amount remaining after savings and regular expenses.
 * **Loan Repayments** - If you are making repayments on a loan that will end before you will finalise your mortgage, those payments can be included in this Calculation.
+* **Pension Contributions** - Any voluntary pension contributions are considered as part of your repayment capacity as, in theory, they could be halted to contribute to mortgage repayments.

 Regular expenses are considered against your repayment capacity: